 On this website you will find information on all aspects of village life.

-Follow the labelled buttons at the top of the page or on the left-hand-side to access the main areas of the website.
+Follow the labelled buttons at the top of the page to access the main areas of the website.

 Village News contains information about life in the village today.
 This is where you will find pages about local facilities, clubs, latest village news and much more.